davidpanofsky/mac-dev-playbook/README.md

   3. Run `$ ./install.sh` from the cloned repo.
 This will open an editor with the default config loaded.
      - At a minimum, you need to fill out "full_name" & "email_address".
   4. Once you save this file, the ansible playbook will be invoked.
 Enter your network account password when prompted for Sudo.

+> Notes:
+  - The install.sh command can be re-run and will use your saved settings.
+If you wish to change your configuration after the first run, you'll need to edit:
+    `~/.config/mac-dev-playbook`
-> Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
+  - If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

 ### Running a specific set of tagged tasks